monoklabs/monok-docs/docs/setupnewfeed.rst

 .. image:: images/setupgaming.png

 In this example we've set up an article generation feed for news about gaming consoles.
 We've chosen 2 articles every Weekday (Mon-Fri).
 We've also chosen a 600 word human editing service, so articles are automatically passed through a human editor that expands and edits the articles.
+When the edits are finished and submitted, the article is automatically sent as a draft or published to the target website url.

 Our Query is the following ::